• Skip to primary navigation

 Notes

-Use the 'scoop and sweep' method for measuring flour for this recipe.
-Do not use a packed cup of flour.
+• Use the 'scoop and sweep' method for measuring flour for this recipe.
 Use a spoon to put flour in a measuring cup then level it off with the flat side of a knife.

-White whole wheat flour can be substituted for all-purpose flour or whole wheat flour (traditional or einkorn).
+• All-purpose flour or whole wheat flour (traditional or einkorn) can be used in place of white whole wheat flour (golden wheat flour).
 The texture of the bread will change if the flour is substituted, but the flavor will still be great.

 Nutrition